-Description of Exhibit

-1.1† Underwriting Agreement

-- 4.1 Registrant's Specimen Certificate for Ordinary Shares - 4.2 4.3 4.4 Amended and Restated Shareholders' Deed Relating to Melco PBL Entertainment (Macau) Limited - Deed of Variation and Amendment Termination Agreement Relating to the Shareholders' Agreement dated December 15, 2006 - 5.1 Opinion of Walkers regarding the validity of the ordinary shares - 8.1 Opinion of Debevoise & Plimpton LLP regarding certain tax matters 21.1 - List of Subsidiaries - Consent of Deloitte Touche Tohmatsu 23.1 - 23.2 Consent of Walkers (included in Exhibit 5.1) - 23.3 Consent of Debevoise & Plimpton LLP (included in Exhibit 8.1) 23.4 Consent of Manuela Antonio Law Office - 24.1# Powers of Attorney - † To be filed subsequently by post-effective amendment or by a Report on Form 6-K incorporated by reference. - Previously filed with the Registrant's registration statement on Form F-1 (File No. 333-146780) as amended, initially filed with the SEC on October 18, 2007. - Previously filed with the Registrant's registration statement on Form F-1 (File No. 333-139088) as amended, initially filed with the SEC on December 1, 2006. - Previously filed with the Registrant's registration statement on Form F-3 (File No. 333-148849), initially filed with the SEC on January 25, 2008. - Previously filed with the Registrant's annual report on Form 20-F (File No. 001-33178), initially filed with the SEC on March 31, 2009. - # Previously filed with the Registrant's registration statement on Form F-3 (File No. 333-158545), initially filed with the SEC on April 13, 2009
+Exhibit Number Description of Exhibit 1.1† Underwriting Agreement 4.1 Registrant's Specimen Certificate for Ordinary Shares 4.2 Amended and Restated Shareholders' Deed Relating to Melco PBL Entertainment (Macau) Limited 4.3 Deed of Variation and Amendment 4.4 Termination Agreement Relating to the Shareholders' Agreement dated December 15, 2006 5.1 Opinion of Walkers regarding the validity of the ordinary shares 8.1 Opinion of Debevoise & Plimpton LLP regarding certain tax matters 21.1 List of Subsidiaries 23.1 Consent of Deloitte Touche Tohmatsu 23.2 Consent of Walkers (included in Exhibit 5.1) 23.3 Consent of Debevoise & Plimpton LLP (included in Exhibit 8.1) 23.4 Consent of Manuela Antonio Law Office 24.1 Power of Attorney (included in signature pages in Part II of this registration statement)

+- \dagger To be filed as amendment to this registration statement. - Previously filed with the Registrant's registration statement on Form F-1 (File No. 333-146780). - Previously filed with the Registrant's registration statement on Form F-1 (File No. 333-139088). - Previously filed with the Registrant's registration statement on Form F-3 (File No. 333-148849). - Previously filed with the Registrant's annual report on Form 20-F (File No. 001-33178).